Bringing a body to Ireland for burial or cremation

 Every country has its own rules about the formalities to be followed when someone dies.
 The purpose of the following information is to set out the general process and rules involved when bringing a body to Ireland for burial or cremation.

 The information is primarily for families of Irish citizens.
 Families of non-Irish nationals should contact the relevant embassy for their own country for advice, if they wish to bring a body to Ireland.
-A list of foreign embassies and consulates responsible for Ireland is available here.
-You can read about sending a body out of Ireland here.
+You can find a list of foreign embassies and consulates responsible for Ireland.
+You can read about sending a body out of Ireland.

 Repatriation of the remains of a deceased person to Ireland can be an expensive process.
 If the person had travel insurance or private medical cover that may help cover the costs.
 You may wish to consider having the body cremated abroad and the ashes returned to Ireland.
 Financial assistance with the cost of repatriation of a dead body is not available from the Irish embassy.